OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-worksheets.md

 }).catch(errorHandlerFunction);
 ```

-## Get a cell within a worksheet
+## Get a single cell within a worksheet

 The following code sample gets the cell that is located in row 2, column 5 of the worksheet named **Sample**, loads its **address** and **values** properties, and writes a message to the console.
-The values that are passed into the **getCell(row: number, column:number)** method are the zero-indexed row number and column number for the cell that is being retrieved.
+The values that are passed into the `getCell(row: number, column:number)` method are the zero-indexed row number and column number for the cell that is being retrieved.

 ```js
 Excel.run(function (context) {
     var sheet = context.workbook.worksheets.getItem("Sample");
     var cell = sheet.getCell(1, 4);
     cell.load("address, values");

     return context.sync()
         .then(function() {
             console.log(`The value of the cell in row 2, column 5 is "${cell.values[0][0]}" and the address of that cell is "${cell.address}"`);